Why Bitter Gourd Leaves Turning Yellow?

 Also Read: How Long Does it Take to Grow Spinach?

-the middle period
+The middle period

 The process of trellising can easily prevent the disease and make the process of harvesting a lot easier.
-Start by placing the trellis 6 feet high and wide or place them next to each plant.
+Start by placing the trellis 6 feet high and wide or next to each plant.

 After you have noticed that the vine has begun to grow to the top of the trellis, start pruning or pinching away all the lateral branches from the soil up to the 10th mode.